nico359/expenses/README.md

 # Expenses

-A very rough and vibe coded draft of an expenses tracker mostly aimed at mobile Linux devices.
+A vibe coded attempt at creating a mobile friendly expenses tracker for Linux.
 More or less just to see what different AI chatbots are capable of.
 So far I mostly used the free plan of Copilot with the Claude Haiku 4.5 model.
+For the major changes in version 2.0 (switch to sqlite) I used Claude Opus 4.6 now.

 It is somewhat inspired by the Android App MyExpenses from Michael Totschnig.
 Therefore it has the ability to import the BACKUP Database MyExpenses creates.
-For now it only works after having extracted the database from the zip.
+It should also be able to just take the zip file created by the Android App now.

 https://github.com/mtotschnig/MyExpenses